 Do you want to put your resources into a thriving website and blog?
 Will you pump large sums into LinkedIn and Facebook ads, and focus on optimizing conversions?
-Or do you have a powerful outbound sales machine that needs better collateral to get the job done?
+Or will you focus on building a large email list to send tailored email blasts?

 Most likely, you’ll do all of the above.
 And so to properly plan out your budget for the year (coming shortly), you need to know how reliant you’ll be on each action.